 Injury Attorneys | Restoring LivesTM

-But who is responsible for your injury: the individual or the hospital that employs them?
+But who is responsible for your injury: the individual or the employer?

 In general, hospitals are liable for employee negligence.
 They are responsible for the actions of any member of their staff that might have resulted in a patient’s injuries while performing job-related responsibilities.
 For medical malpractice law, staff members often include paramedics, nurses, medical technicians, and other hospital employees and support staff—and usually not doctors, who tend to be independent contractors.
 In general, an employee is someone whose working hours, vacation time, and any fees they charge are set by the hospital where they work.